bkrajina/RNA_seq_xenograft_analysis/README.md

 5)Normalization and differential expression analysis ("DE_analysis")

 Note that for code to run properly for your use case, input/output directories must be corrected in the io_parameters.csv file, and separately in the DE_analysis files.
+All file directories are specified relative to the first parameter, "base_dir", in which it is assumed that all data files and output files will reside, with the exception of genome inded (idx) and genome annotation gtf files.
+The genome index should be generated prior to running the scripts (this can be accomplished using STAR by following the manual).